Offsetting carbon and saving the reef

-As a certified carbon neutral organisation, we take steps to reduce our greenhouse gas emissions and support carbon offset projects in partnership with the Qantas Future Planet program.
-One such project is underway in Babinda, located 20 kilometres upstream from the Great Barrier Reef.
+As a Climate Active certified carbon neutral organisation, we take steps to reduce our greenhouse gas emissions and support carbon offset projects in partnership with the Qantas Future Planet program.
+One such project is currently being developed in Babinda, located 20 kilometres upstream from the Great Barrier Reef.

-Managing Associate (and diving enthusiast) Laura Hablous, participated in the Babinda Reef Experience to see first-hand how this offset project is playing a vital role in reviving the Reef and reducing the amount of greenhouse gas entering the atmosphere.
+Managing Associate (and diving enthusiast) Laura Hablous, participated in the Babinda Reef Experience to see first-hand how this offset project will play a vital role in reviving the Reef and reducing the amount of greenhouse gas entering the atmosphere.
 We caught up with Laura to find out about her trip to far-north Queensland and how it brought to life the concept of carbon neutrality.

 The Babinda Reef Experience allows businesses to make a real and tangible contribution to the Project.